 In the US, the rapid rise of neobanks including Chime, N26, and Dave has spurned user growth and they’ve raised considerable amounts of venture capital to sustain their business and compete with traditional banks.
 These first-mover neobanks in the US took advantage of a different path to market, often partnering with a traditional bank in order to gain speed to market and product depth without the need for their own banking license.
 This gave them the ability to focus on customer solutions and utilize the banking partner to assist with risk, compliance, and other back-office requirements.
 The ability to focus on customer experiences has led to niche banking offerings that target a certain product or segment in the market.

-Many have targeted specific verticals inside banking like Foreign Exchange, Savings Accounts, Micro-Lending, or Cryptocurrency and utilized Banking-as-a-Service capabilities to grow and scale.
+Many have targeted specific verticals inside banking like Foreign Exchange, Savings Accounts, or Micro-Lending and utilized Banking-as-a-Service capabilities to grow and scale.

 How do you build a neobank?